BangerTech/BambuCAM/README.md

 1. Make sure Docker Desktop is running
 2. Check if port 3000 is not in use by another application
 3. Open an issue on GitHub

-#### 🔧 Uninstallation

-1. Run `docker-compose down` in the installation directory
-2. Delete the folder `%LOCALAPPDATA%\BambuCAM`
-3. Remove the desktop shortcut

 ### Method 3: Manual Installation (Linux)